top of page

 Rev. ISSAN KOYAMA

-Issan Koyama is an officially registered Buddhist priest of the Soto Zen School of Japan and is endorsed by Shōhaku Okumura Rōshi (founder of the Sanshin Zen Community in Bloomington, Indiana) and Tekifu Honda Rōshi (late abbot of Myōko-ji in Hakata, Japan and a student of Kōdō Sawaki).
+Issan Koyama is an officially registered Buddhist priest of the Soto Zen School of Japan, is dharma successor of Shōhaku Okumura Rōshi (founder of the Sanshin Zen Community in Bloomington, Indiana), and is endorsed by Tekifu Honda Rōshi (late abbot of Myōko-ji in Hakata, Japan and a student of Kōdō Sawaki).

 Born in Kamakura, Japan in 1955, Issan came to New York as a newspaper and television journalist in 1983 after working in Paris, France for 2 years.